-The leader will maintain a list in Chapter 3 of this Constitution setting out which individual members of the Executive, committees of the Executive, officers or joint arrangements are responsible for the exercise of particular Executive functions.
+The Leader will maintain a list in Chapter 3 of this Constitution setting out which individual Members of the Executive, Committees of the Executive, Officers or joint arrangements are responsible for the exercise of particular Executive functions.

-Article 8 - Business Efficiency Board
+Article 8 - Audit and Governance Board

-8.01 Business Efficiency Board
+8.01 Audit and Governance Board

-The Business Efficiency Board is responsible for drawing up an Efficiency Strategy for the Authority based on Gershon principles, ensuring that it meets its statutory requirements for securing Best Value in all that it does: it is also responsible for ensuring that the Council has a high standard of corporate governance.
+The Audit and Governance Board is responsible for drawing up an Efficiency Strategy and ensuring that it meets its statutory requirements for securing Best Value in all that it does: it is also responsible for ensuring that the Council has a high standard of corporate governance.
+It is also responsible for the standards functions of the Council.